Valloric/statblock5e/README.md

 ### How do I make two-column layouts?

-See the [`demo-two-column.html`][demo2c] file.
+See the [`demo-two-column.html`][demo2c] file ([here's a rendered image](http://i.imgur.com/ydFbEjw.png)).
 The key thing to notice is the use of the `<content-column>` tags to mark up the content of a particular column.
 Their use is what makes a two-column layout possible.

 ### Why aren't you using polyfills?